NoobGHubber/hello-world/README.md

 # hello-world
 Trial
-Hi, This is a trial and beginner to programming.
+Hi, This is a trial and I'm a beginner to programming.